BryanL43/SimpleShell/README.md

 **Assignment 3 - Simple Shell with Pipes**

 **`Score: 70/80`** </br>
 Note: Code errors are resolved.
-Implemented the more optimized 2d array pipefd, error handling, buffer handling, & fixed proper dup2 flag
+Implemented the more optimized 2d array pipefd, error handling, buffer handling, & fixed proper dup2 flag.
+Refer to fa031ff to see changes.

 Welcome to your third homework assignment.